undergrad-partner-school

 Campus Life

-Its campus is 103 acres in size.
+Its campus spans 103 acres.

 Student Organizations

-For students with a talent for acting, there is a drama club.
+For individuals with a passion for acting, there is a drama club available.

 Student Services